Kenyell Renia Green -- Branchville

+Visitation will be held from 2 to 7 p.m.
+Saturday, Sept.
+11.

-Friends may visit her mother, Ernestine Green, 323 Railroad Ave., Branchville, or call her at 803-274-4114 or Simmons Funeral Home of Santee.
+Friends may visit her mother, Ernestine Green, at 323 Railroad Ave., Branchville, or call her at 803-274-4114, or Simmons Funeral Home and Crematory of Orangeburg.

 Post a comment as